sebastianchristopher/Java8OCANotes/README.md

 * if it starts on line 1, or there are no line numbers, make sure there are no imports missing
 * if there is no `main()` method, assume that the main() method, the class definition, and all imports are present
 ### Benefits of Java
-* OOP
+* Object Oriented Programming
+  - Abstraction
-* Encapsulation
+  - Encapsulation
+  - Inheritance
+  - Polymorphism
 * Platform-independent
+* Type-safety
+* Multithreading and concurrency
-* Robust - prevents memory leaks with automatic garbage collection
+* Robust - prevents memory leaks with automatic garbage collection/automatic memory management
 * Simple - no pointers or operator overloading
 * Secure - runs in JVM sandbox environment
 ### Creating objects